m-j-andr/PIC-1-Demo/docs/0-docs.md

-When you store text in a `.txt` file, an *encoding* is used to translate between characters and bytes, what the file consists of.
+When you store text in a `.txt` file, an *encoding* is used to translate between characters and bytes, what the file really consists of.

 For an example,
 suppose that files called